themcaffee/fast-style-youtube-vr/README.md

 ## All available options

---video : The full Youtube URL of the video to download.
+--video (required): The full Youtube URL of the video to download.

---model : The name of the model file to use to style.
+--model (required): The name of the model file to use to style.

---start-time : When to start the cut of the file.
-Format: 00:00:00
+--start-time (required): When to start the cut of the file.
+Expect format: 00:00:00.

---duration : The duration of the cut video in seconds.
+--duration (required): The duration of the cut video in seconds.

---video-title : The title of the uploaded video on Youtube.
+--video-title (optional): The title of the uploaded video on Youtube.

---video-description : The description of the uploaded video on Youtube.
+--video-description (optional): The description of the uploaded video on Youtube.